-This summary covers an application by Mitsui & Co., Ltd. (Mitsui) of Japan for its investments in Vientos Los Hercules S.A. (the Project) in Argentina in the form of equity, shareholder loan(s), and/or loan guarantee(s).
-The investor seeks cover for up to US$30 million against the risks of: (i) Expropriation (Expro); (ii) Transfer Restriction (TR); (iii) War and Civil Disturbance (WCD); and (iv) Breach of Contract (BoC), for a period of up to 7 years.
+On December 27, 2018, MIGA agreed to issue up to US$24 million in guarantees for Mitsui & Co., Ltd. (Mitsui) of Japan's equity and quasi-equity investments This summary covers an application by Mitsui & Co., Ltd. (Mitsui) of Japan for its investments in Vientos Los Hercules S.A. (the Project) in Argentina.
+The guarantees are issued for up to seven years against the risks of Expropriation, War and Civil Disturbance, and Breach of Contract.

 The Project involves the design, construction, operation and maintenance of a 97.2MW wind farm located about 35km east from the city of Pico Truncado in the province of Santa Cruz, Argentina.
 The electricity output will be sold to Compañia Administradora del Mercado Mayorista Electrico (CAMMESA) under a 20-year Power Purchase Agreement.
 The power generated by the Project will be transmitted through the Las Heras-Santa Cruz Norte 132kV transmission line which is adjacent to the Project, and connects to the Santa Cruz Norte-Puerto Madryn 500kV line through the Santa Cruz Norte 132kV/500kV substation.